t-dimitrov/hermes-gpu-ray-tracer/README.md

 # Cyclops CPU Ray Tracer
-A toy CPU ray tracer created with the sole purpose of learning the basics of raytracing.
+A toy GPU-based ray tracer using CUDA, created with the sole purpose of learning the basics of raytracing.